University of Iowa Hospitals & Clinics: Carver College of Medicine

 The Carver College of Medicine is the medical school of the University of Iowa.
-The Carver College of Medicine can trace its roots back to the 1870s.
+The Carver College of Medicine can trace its roots to the 1870s.

 University of Iowa Stead Family Children's Hospital

 University of Iowa Children's Hospital was founded in 1919.
 As Iowa's only comprehensive children's hospital, it provides care for children from birth to young adulthood.
 The new UI Stead Family Children's Hospital building opened in February 2017 and includes more than 170 pediatric doctors, surgeons, and dentists, and more than 500 specially trained pediatric nurses.
 It is the only nationally ranked children's hospital in Iowa, and is home to Iowa's only Level 4 NICU, Level 1 Trauma Center for pediatrics, pediatric dermatologists, pediatric genetics team, pediatric renal dialysis, pediatric rheumatologists, pediatric urologist, pediatric heart, kidney, liver, pancreas, and blood and bone marrow transplants.
 Patients come from every county in Iowa, nearly every state in the United States, and several international countries.